Working with SObjects

 Dynamic SObject Creation

-You can also create SObject classes dynamically from Salesforce metadata:
+You can also create SObject classes dynamically from Salesforce describe metadata using sobject_from_description():

 contact = Contact(FirstName="John", LastName="Doe")